UppuluriKalyani/ML-Nexus/Neural Networks/Dog-breed classification/README.md

 ## Overview

 Dog Breed Classification is a project that leverages deep learning techniques to classify images of dogs into their respective breeds.
-It aims to demonstrate the effectiveness of convolutional neural networks (CNNs) in image recognition tasks.
+It aims to demonstrate the effectiveness of convolutional neural networks (CNNs) and mobilenet_v2 in image recognition tasks.

 ## Dataset